 Whatever your child’s gastroenterology needs, Mount Sinai can help.
-As one of the most respected centers for pediatric digestive disorders, and a pioneer in research and education, we deliver specialized, evidence-based care to infants, children, and teens with inflammatory bowel disease, celiac disease, gastro-esophageal reflux disease, pancreatic disease, and many other conditions both common and complex.
+As one of the most respected centers for pediatric digestive disorders, and a pioneer in research and education, we deliver specialized, evidence-based care to infants, children, and teens with inflammatory bowel disease, celiac disease, eosinophilic esophagitis, gastro-esophageal reflux disease, pancreatic disease, and many other conditions both common and complex.

 Our multidisciplinary team includes nurse practitioners, social workers, nutritionists, and child-life specialists, all working together to achieve the best care for your child.
 We also work closely with the adult Gastroenterology Department, and help our patients transition to that program when they are ready.

 We offer the following services to young patients and their families: